rosano/launchlet/README.md

 If you know how to fix UI tests that fail randomly because of timing/WebSocket/timeout issues please let me know.

+## License

+The code is released under a [Hippocratic License](https://firstdonoharm.dev), modified to exclude its use for surveillance capitalism and also to require large for-profit entities to purchase a paid license.

 ## Questions

 Feel free to ask questions tagged with _launchlet_ on [Stack Overflow](https://stackoverflow.com/) or [Super User](https://superuser.com/).